Estecka/mc-Shifting-Wares/README.md

 There are two gamerules that control when trades can be re-rolled.
 When creating a new world, those rules are On by default, and found under the "Mobs" category.
 Disabling all rules effectively nullifies the mod.
 - `shiftingWares.dailyReroll`:
-	Causes villager to reroll **all** their offers once per day, the first time they restock at their job station.
+	Causes villagers to reroll **all** their offers once per day, the first time they restock at their job station.
 - `shiftingWares.depleteReroll`:
-	Causes villager to re-roll any **fully depleted** trade offer, whenever they restock at their job station.
+	Causes villagers to re-roll any **fully depleted** trade offer, whenever they restock at their job station.
 	This also prevents offers from being refilled, if they have a remaining uses.

 ## Caveats